Christmas Island Strategic Assessment

-All submissions, in part or in full, including confidential submissions and the name of the author, will be provided to the Commonwealth Minister for the Environment, the Commonwealth Assistant Minister for Regional Development and Territories, and to the Department of the Environment and Energy.
-Submissions may be published on the department's website, as well as on the Department of the Environment and Energy’s website, and/or in the Government’s response only if specifically requested by the author of the submission.
+All submissions, in part or in full, including confidential submissions and the name of the author, will be provided to the Commonwealth Minister for the Environment, the Commonwealth Assistant Minister for Regional Development and Territories, and to the Department of Agriculture, Water and Environment.
+Submissions may be published on the department's website, as well as on the Department of Agriculture, Water and Environment's website, and/or in the Government's response only if specifically requested by the author of the submission.
 Confidential submissions (including author name) will not be published.
 Private addresses and contact details will not be published or disclosed to any third parties unless required by law.

 Submissions will only be treated as confidential if they are expressly stated to be confidential.
 Automatically generated confidentiality statements or disclaimers appended to an email do not suffice for this purpose.
 If you wish you make a confidential submission, you should indicate this by ensuring your submission is marked confidential.

 Confidential submissions will be stored securely and may be disclosed in the following circumstances: